 With the rise in bicycle popularity there has also been a rise in the number of cycle accidents and fatalities.
 Many road users fail to take the necessary care around cyclists and this, combined with the fact they have next to no protection, means they run a greater risk of being seriously injured in an accident.

 If you’ve been involved in a bicycle accident in Scotland you may be are entitled to compensation.
 To find out more on bicycle accident claims and how to start one, please contact our no win no fee bicycle accident solicitors on 0131 555 7055 for a free evaluation of your circumstances.
-Or you can contact us through our form.

 Who can make a cycle accident compensation claim?